 Project-based instruction plays an important role in the development of a well-rounded conservator as it allows students to develop technical abilities and collaborative skills in the workplace.
-To this end, the Conservation Center facilitates the design of practical training opportunities for students during the summer and in the fall and spring intersessions at archaeological excavations, museums, and historic houses such as Villa La Pietra, NYU’s campus in Florence, Italy.
+To this end, the Conservation Center facilitates the design of practical training opportunities for students during the summer and in the winter intersession at archaeological excavations, museums, and historic houses such as Villa La Pietra, NYU’s campus in Florence, Italy.

-For over 35 years, Conservation Center students have spent their summers working at Institute-sponsored excavations, such as those of Aphrodisias in Turkey, the Sanctuary of the Great Gods on Samothrace in Greece, Selinunte in Italy, and Abydos in Egypt.
-Students who participate at archaeological sites carry out treatment of newly excavated materials (including metals, ceramics, glass, wallpainting, mosaics, and stone) and of previously excavated and treated objects currently in storage or housed in on-site museums.
+For over 45 years, Conservation Center students have spent their summers working at Institute-sponsored excavations, such as Aphrodisias in Turkey, the Sanctuary of the Great Gods on Samothrace in Greece, and Selinunte in Italy.
+During the winter, advanced objects students are able to participate in the excavations at Abydos in Egypt.
+Students who participate at archaeological sites carry out treatment of newly excavated materials (including metals, ceramics, glass, wall paintings, mosaics, stone, cartonnage and human burials) and of previously excavated and treated objects currently in storage or housed in on-site museums.
 They also consult with archaeologists and other specialists on handling and storage issues.
-Students are encouraged to think independently in designing and undertaking treatments, in order to gain experience in the application of techniques learned in the seminars to new and changing “real life” situations.
+Students are encouraged to think independently in designing and undertaking treatments, and gain experience in the adaption of techniques learned in the classroom to new and changing “real life” situations.
 In addition to treatment, students also have the opportunity to assess the success of past conservation treatments.

 NYU students also serve as part of the conservation team at the Harvard University sponsored excavation at Sardis in Turkey.
 Students have the option to join excavations directed by other universities in their field of study as well.
 In recent years, students have participated at archaeological sites in Italy, Crete, Cyprus, China, Greece, and Tunisia.